Delrik/Temperature/README.md

 ***
 How to use
 ---
-You can find all required files in "CMakeFiles" folder.<br />
+You can find all required files in "cmake-build-debug" folder.<br />
 Open the main executable file, input all required data(heat sources, plate parameters, etc) and close the program.
 Then find "Show.mw" and open it with Maple.
 Run the scenario.
 Done.